 Peter is a certified member of the Association of Canadian Mountain Guides, as are all the other guides at Athabasca Glacier Icewalks.
 The ACMG is the organization that certifies all mountain guides in Canada and it is also well recognized in the international guiding community.
-Completing the ACMG courses means that the Icewalk tour guides are very well qualified in glacier travel, crevasse rescue, the effects of changing weather condition, and all other aspects of mountain and snowfield travel.
+Completing the ACMG courses means that the Icewalk tour guides are well qualified in glacier travel, crevasse rescue, the effects of changing weather conditions, and all other aspects of mountain and snowfield travel.

 Most of our guides combine Glacier Icewalks in the summer with heli ski guiding or ski tour guiding in the winter months.
 This year around work in the mountains results in a very thorough knowledge base about how glaciers form, grow/shrink, and move, as well as making them experts on the mountain environment in general.

 In addition to the technical skills of mountain travel our guides have advanced First Aid so that they are able to provide medical attention in the field if necessary.
 They also carry two-way radios which serve the double purpose of improving communications and logistics on the tours, while providing a quick link to back up support if needed in an emergency.

 Like Peter, many of the guides have spent a large part of their lives around the Athabasca Glacier and the Canadian Rockies in general.
-However, they come to us from locales as far away as New Zealand which adds an international flavor to your experience on the ice.
+Others come to us from locales as far away as New Zealand which adds an international flavour to your experience on the ice.
 All of the guides share a deep love 0f the mountain environment and enjoy sharing it with everyone who comes to visit.